My child has

-Jody S. Hawkins, Information Systems Security Officer, has been in information security for medical facilities since early 2000 and has been practicing for more than 20 years with his start in the United States Air Force.
-Hawkins' specializes in privacy and technology safety and is a regular speaker at the National HIT/HIPAA Conference.
+Jody S. Hawkins, Information Systems Security Officer, has been in technology for medical facilities since early 2000 and has been practicing for more than 20 years with his start in the United States Air Force.
+Hawkins specializes in privacy and technology safety and is a regular speaker at the National HIT/HIPAA Conference.
 He has been quoted and published in several national publications, including Health Information Management Magazine.

 Hawkins' can speak on a variety of security topics facing our children & parents today, including:

 Please email Janeen Walls, Community Relations coordinator at Cook Children's, at email@example.com or submit this form.